Hazardous Material Storage

 - No flames or hot work in flammable/combustible storage area.

-Remember, while it is important to work safely when using chemicals, it is just as important to store hazardous materials safely according to MSDS and OSHA requirements.
+Remember, while it is important to work safely when using chemicals, it is just as important to store hazardous materials safely according to SDS and OSHA requirements.